 I’m a firm believer in doing more work upfront.
-The more you put into the research and discovery phase of a project, the easier the design process becomes and the more wins you’ll have.
+The more you put into the research and discovery phase of your freelance graphic design jobs, the easier the design process becomes (and the more wins you’ll have).
 The discovery phase is the heartbeat of a project and where you’ll find those small gems of information that help your project thrive.
 This isn’t the time to assume anything about your client or impose your trendy creative ideas.
 This is the time to ask questions and LISTEN!

 I ask my clients a lot of questions but I would say these ten are the most important in my process:

 1. Describe your company from a 30k foot view